The True Cause Of Depression

 Where, then, does the true cause of depression lie?
 In the context of the critically important caveat that clinical depression is almost certainly more than one disease with more than one proximate cause, I would hypothesize that in most cases depression arises at its core from a belief that we’re powerless to solve our problems.

 This is clearly true with people who know why they’re depressed: invariably, once they figure out how to solve their particular problem, their depression lifts.
-But I would also argue this often holds true for people who are depressed for no reason they know as well.
+But I would also argue this often—though by no means always—holds true for people who are depressed for no reason they know as well.
 Why?
 Because thoughts can trigger feelings that remain stirred up long after the thoughts themselves have been forgotten.
 Some studies have suggested people think upwards of 12,000 thoughts per day.
 How could we ever remember them all?
 Yet a fleeting thought we might have had this morning about the possibility of losing our job can and often does leave an emotional residue that lasts hours, days, weeks, or even longer.
 I would argue, therefore, any depression that appears to be “chemical” may in fact be caused by a thought that simply isn’t remembered—a thought about a problem we don’t believe we can solve.
-(I should note, on the other hand, that many of my psychiatrist friends tell me they have depressed patients who tell them their lives are “just fine” but that they’re depressed anyway.
-To tell if such people are depressed because of unrecognized cognitive distress, as I just suggested, or because of some non-cognitive abnormality is extremely difficult, if not impossible.
+(On the other hand, many psychiatrists describe have depressed patients who tell them their lives are “just fine” but that they’re depressed anyway.
+To tell if such people are depressed because of unrecognized cognitive distress or because of some non-cognitive abnormality is extremely difficult.
 If such patients never successfully identify a cognitive distortion as the true cause of their depression does that mean it never existed or they just never found it?)

 HOW CAN WE HELP OURSELVES?

 None of this is by any means to say we can simply decide to believe we can solve a particular problem when no solution is obvious or forthcoming.
-Changing any belief, whether consciously recognized or not, is one of the hardest things to do.
-But armed with a clearer understanding of the true cause of depression we can consider the following steps to help ourselves:
+Changing any belief, whether consciously recognized or not, is one of the hardest things to do in life.
+But armed with a hypothesis of the true cause of depression we can consider the following steps to help ourselves:

 - Find a way to raise your life-condition.
 Your inner life state has more to do with your ability to believe you can solve your problems than anything that may be actually going on in your life.
 If your thoughts are swirling in despair, take action to break free of them and attain a fresh perspective.
 Become immersed in a great book that moves you or watch a movie that transports you.
 Exercise.
 Go where it’s warm.
 Meditate.
 In short, do what you know from experience bounces your thinking to a more optimistic place.